Skip to main content

 sufficient to resolve an inconsistency, it may be used to initiate

-some out of band processing to obtain sufficient information for such
+some out-of-band processing to obtain sufficient information for such

 a resolution.

-similar to [RFC3339].
-Note that the extension syntax defined in the
+strings similar to those described in [RFC3339].
+Note that the

-present document is designed in such a way that it can be useful for
+a way that it can be useful for such specifications as well.

 1.2.
 Definitions